 - 3 14-oz. can coconut milk lite or full-fat, both will work (see notes)

 - 1 cup pure maple syrup , adjust amt. depending on preferred sweetness

 - 1 tbsp vanilla extract

 - fresh berries , stawberries, rasperberries, blueberries, blackberries, diced and chilled

 - vegan dark chocolate or chocolate chips , chopped

-- In a bowl, combine the coconut milk, chia seeds, shredded coconut, maple syrup, cocoa powder, vanilla extract, and sea salt.
+In a bowl, combine the coconut milk, chia seeds, shredded coconut, maple syrup, cocoa powder, vanilla extract, and sea salt.
 Whisk until well combined.

-- Let the mixture sit for about 30 minutes at room temperature.
+Let the mixture sit for about 30 minutes at room temperature.

-- Mix once more, cover, and refrigerate for at least 4 hours (for best results, refrigerate overnight).
+Mix once more, cover, and refrigerate for at least 4 hours (for best results, refrigerate overnight).

-- To serve, simply scoop out the pudding into bowls using a large spatula or spoon.
+If you made a pie, to serve, simply scoop out the pudding into bowls using a large spatula or spoon.